Choosing Courses to Take Abroad

 Be sure to review and follow all Northwestern requirements that apply to you and your program while abroad.

-Read your school letter carefully, and contact your school representative if you have any questions.
+The downloadable NU School Letters explain the study abroad policies and procedures for each School.
+Read your School letter carefully, and contact your School representative if you have any questions.

 Many, but not all, programs have specific requirements that participants are expected to follow.
 Review your program’s website for details.